Disassembler

 Warning

-is only working if the DWARF debug info is embedded in the binary.
-This is the default behavior for ELF binaries but this is not the case for Mach-O .dSYM files.
+only works if the DWARF debug info is embedded in the binary.
+This is the default behavior for ELF binaries, but this is not the case for Mach-O .dSYM files.

 import lief